isomerpages/moe-juyingsec/_programmes/Student Leadership/2022 Projects.md

 <img src="/images/2022%20projects%204.png" style="width:85%">

-#### **Nanyang Sayang Engagement, by JYSC, NCDCC & NCC(SEA) leaders**
+#### **Nanyang Sayang Engagement, by JYSC, NCDCC &amp; NCC(SEA) leaders**
 Over the March holidays, a group of CCA leaders from Student Council, NCDCC and NCC(SEA) led their CCA peers to conduct a round of engagement with children (majority in their primary levels) living in the Nanyang community, in partnership with Nanyang CCC.
 Service to the community has helped our students and student leaders develop desirable soft skills that would be beneficial to them in the future.

 <img src="/images/2022%20projects%205.png" style="width:85%">

-#### **Student Leaders’ Day, by 2021 JYSC & CCA Leaders**
+#### **Student Leaders’ Day, by 2021 JYSC &amp; CCA Leaders**
-The Student Leaders’ Day was a memorable event for 2021 Student Council ExCos and CCA Leaders, who had came together to articulate their leadership growth and appreciate the intentional efforts that the school and teachers have taken to develop them before they stepped down.
+The Student Leaders’ Day was a memorable event for 2021 Student Council ExCos and CCA Leaders, who had came together to articulate their leadership growth and appreciate the intentional efforts that the school and teachers have taken to develop them before they stepped down.&nbsp;

 During the event, the student leaders collectively presented the school leaders with gift of Mountains, in line with theme of the event, to symbolise the challenges they faced and the wonderful experiences they’ve gained through leading their respective CCAs.
 We wish the 2021 Student Leaders’ the very best in their upcoming national exams!